 For each of the factors listed in Table 2, the draft EIS should consider the significance of the identified potential impacts with reference to section 11 of the EP Act and Significant Impact Guidelines for protected matters under the EPBC Act, where applicable.
-The EIS should identify and consider the proposal footprint (direct disturbance) and the area of influence (indirect disturbance), and cumulative disturbance in consideration of other known or proposed activities in the region (including the previously assessed mine), to identify the environmental aspects (under each environmental factor) and their specific values that could be impacted by the proposal.
+The EIS should identify and consider the proposal footprint and the area of potential impact, and cumulative impacts in consideration of other known or proposed activities in the region (including the previously assessed mine), to identify the environmental aspects (under each environmental factor) and their specific values that could be impacted by the proposal.
 Where relevant, the assessment of potential environmental impacts must consider unusual operations, unplanned and emergency shutdowns of part or all of the operations.